dborzov/lsp/README.md

 ## Misc
 MIT license.

-Github Issues and pull requests are very welcome, feel free to [message me](tihoutrom@gmail.com) if you are considering contributing.
-See [DEVELOPME.md](DEVELOPME.md) for intro to the codebase

 This tool is named after Lumpy Space Princess(LSP), a very quotable character from the TV show "Adventure Time with Finn and Jake".